johnnytisdale/random-css/README.md

 Must be a whole number between 0 and 255, inclusive.

-Must be greater than gMin.
+Must be greater than or equal to gMin.

 ##### gMin: integer